uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 via options supplied on the command line when starting the program.
 The `--help` flag provides some info and shows the defaults:

-    $ ./dvmdostem --help
+    $ ./dvmdostem -h
       -c [ --cal-mode ]                     Switch for calibration mode.
-When this flag is preset, the program will be forced to run a single site and with --loop-order=space-major.
+When this flag is present, the program will be forced to run a single site and with '--loop-order=space-major'.
 The program
                                             will generate yearly and monthly
                                             '.json' files in your /tmp  directory
                                             that are intended to be read by other programs or scripts.
+      --last-n-json arg (=-1)               Only output the json files for the last N years. -1 indicates to output all years.
+This is useful for running with PEST, where we do need the json files (and calibration mode), but PEST only
+                                            looks at the last year, so we can save a lot of effort and only write out the last file.
+Made this option
+                                            configurable so that we can write out a number of files, in case we need to do some averaging over the last few years for PEST.
+      -u [ --pid-tag ] arg                  Use the process ID (passed as an argmument) to tag the output cal json directories.
+Facilitates parallel runs,
+                                            but may make the calibration-viewer.py
+                                            more difficult to work with (must
+                                            pass/set the PID tag so that the calibration-viewer.py knows where to
+                                            find the json files.)
-      -p [ --pre-run-yrs ] arg (=10)        The number of 'pre-run' years.
+      -p [ --pr-yrs ] arg (=10)             Number or PRE RUN years to run.
-      -m [ --max-eq ] arg (=1000)           The maximum number of years to run in equlibrium stage.
+      -e [ --eq-yrs ] arg (=1000)           Number of EQUILIBRIUM years to run.
-      -s [ --sp-yrs ] arg (=100)            The number of spinup years.
+      -s [ --sp-yrs ] arg (=100)            Number of SPINUP years to run.
-      -t [ --tr-yrs ] arg (=0)              The number of years to run transient.
+      -t [ --tr-yrs ] arg (=0)              Number of TRANSIENT years to run.
-                                            Overrides config for testing.
-      -n [ --sc-yrs ] arg (=0)              The number of years to run scenario.
+      -n [ --sc-yrs ] arg (=0)              Number of SCENARIO years to run.
-                                            Overrides config for testing.
       -o [ --loop-order ] arg (=space-major)
                                             Which control loop is on the outside:
                                             'space-major' or 'time-major'.
 For